The Gunfighter

 Story & Plot Summary: The Gunfighter

-Quick Plot Summary: Released in 1950, The Gunfighter is a Western film directed by Henry King.
+Quick Plot Summary: Released in 1950, The Gunfighter is a Western film directed by Henry King, written by William Bowers.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Gregory Peck.
+It provides a scannable look at the movie's central conflict involving Gregory Peck as Jimmy Ringo.

 Ending Explained: The Gunfighter